 Forgiving others first can also help to facilitate a feeling of forgiveness so that they let go of all their anger towards others and themselves as a result.
 When people have high expectations of themselves it can also be harder to forgive mistakes they make or their failure to live up to their own impossible standards.

 Accepting yourself as you are and allowing yourself to be less than perfect is essential to self-forgiveness and healing in recovery.
-Making amends and relieving yourself of guilt can be important ways to prevent relapse later on for addicts working on their sobriety.
+Making amends and relieving yourself of guilt can be an important way to prevent relapse later on for addicts working on their sobriety.